Midna: Reception

 Midna has received mostly positive reception from both the video game press and the public for her role in Twilight Princess.
 GamesRadar listed her as one of the best new characters of the 2000s, stating that she was the first relatable The Legend of Zelda character since Link, Zelda, and Ganon.
 She was among the top female video game characters in a ranking of members of Official Nintendo Magazines forum, with staff noting that she was popular with Nintendo fans due in part to her backstory.
 Game Informer writer Billy Berghammer ended up loving her despite being initially skeptical, describing her as a cool character due to how she messed with Link throughout the game.
 Nintendo Power staff identified the relationship between Link and Midna as one of the most compelling in The Legend of Zelda history.
 Midna has been compared to several characters, most often to fellow The Legend of Zelda series character Navi.
 In particular, multiple critics identified her as a more interesting and less annoying take on Navi's role.
 Before the release of Super Smash Bros.
 Brawl, Midna's inclusion as a playable character was a popular suggestion amongst fans and critics.

-Despite the positive reception, some have been less positive.
+Midna has also seen a fair amount of criticism, in spite of her largely positive reception.
 While America's Intelligence Wire writer Dave Arey found her intriguing, he felt she was less developed than he would have liked.
 RPGamer writer Matthew Rickert found her uninteresting and unlikable, criticizing her for taking too much of the plot's focus and replacing Zelda.